-In year 11 every student has an individual careers interview with an independent specialist careers advisor.
-There is also information and guidance about pathways leading into the sixth form JMF6, onto a college course or into an apprenticeship.
+In Year 11, every student has an individual careers interview with an independent specialist careers advisor.
+There is also information and guidance about pathways leading into the Sixth Form: JMF6-Abingdon, onto a college course or into an apprenticeship.

-Fitzharrys School organises regular careers exploration events for students; recent activities include:
+Fitzharrys School organises regular careers exploration events for students, including:

 Year 8 Human Careers Library

-Abingdon Careers Fair is an event shared across the three Abingdon secondary schools.
+SOLP (South Oxfordshire Learning Partnership) Careers Fair is an event shared across the town.
 Students have the opportunity to speak to a wider range of employers and to apprentices, including former Fitzharrys students.

-Post-16 students enjoy a comprehensive programme of careers advice, work experience and enrichment at the Outstanding rated joint sixth form JMF6.
+Post-16 students enjoy a comprehensive programme of careers advice, work experience and enrichment at the Outstanding rated joint Sixth Form: JMF6-Abingdon.
 This includes access to independent school careers evenings and visits to a university and UCAS fair.
 There is also bespoke support to prepare for different pathways – apprenticeships as well as university applications (Oxbridge and Russell Group included).

 The Enterprise Adviser Network is formed of volunteer business professionals who help support pathways into industry and bridge the gap between the world of work and education.
 They work with Careers Leaders and senior leaders at the school or college to create opportunities for young people.